Yellow fever in Brazil

 Protect yourself from mosquito bites, particularly around sunrise and sunset.

 To minimize your risk, you should always take protective measures to avoid insect bites:

 - Wear long sleeves and long pants to cover exposed skin;

 If you develop symptoms of yellow fever such as fever, chills, headache, muscle pain (mostly back pain), jaundice (yellowing of the skin and eyes), loss of appetite, nausea and vomiting:

 - tell them where you have been travelling or living.

 Information for Healthcare Professionals

-The Committee to Advise on Tropical Medicine and Travel (CATMAT) has developed interim recommendations for the use of a fractional dose during a yellow fever vaccine shortage.
+The Committee to Advise on Tropical Medicine and Travel (CATMAT) has developed Interim Canadian recommendations for the use of fractional dose of yellow fever vaccine during a vaccine shortage.
 This statement is for use during yellow fever vaccine shortages only.